 Choose crystal healing cufflinks for their unique design and stone properties.
-For men's fashion, you can combined your dress links with unique crystal healing tie clips and stick pins.
-For women's fashion, you can match your cufflinks to your crystal healing necklace, bracelet, earrings and rings.
-Cufflinks are worn in both women and men's fashion.
-Keep the type of shirt in mind when buying cufflinks.
-Women's blouses may be a bit more delicate for the chunky cufflinks, but men's fashion can adorn these heavier dress links.
+For men's fashion, you can combine your dressy cufflinks with tie clips and stick pins.
+For women's fashion, you can match your cufflinks with your crystal healing necklace, bracelet, earrings and rings.